who are we?

 With funding from the Hospital Employees' Union, he began working TV on Rogers Community 4 in BC's lower mainland region.
 The first program aired on May 1 1993.

-As of July 16, 2000, working TV has been on air for over 7 years and has 190 regular programs in its catalogue, plus about 25 one hour "special" programs.
-Most are available in Real Video on the web.
+As of October 16th, 2009, working TV has been on air for over 16 years and has 449 regular programs in its catalogue, plus about 25 one hour "special" programs.
+Most are available online.